grafted-in/dev-onboarding/README.md

 # Load it now.
 source ~/.bashrc

-# Set up your channel
+# Set up your channel.
 user-upgrade-channel

-# Build the user configuration
+# Build the user configuration.
 user-build
 ```